kevincastejon/Unity-GridHelper/README.md

 To generate the **PathMap** object, use the **GeneratePathMap** method that needs the *grid* and the *target* tile from which to calculate the paths, as parameters.

 You can use an optional *maxDistance* parameter that limits the paths calculation to an amount of distance (movement 'cost' taking into account the tiles weights).
-Default is 0 and means no distance limit (paths to all accessible tiles, means with a clear path, from the target will be calculated).
+Default is 0 and means no distance limit (paths to all tiles accessible from the target will be calculated).

 You can specify a *pathfindingPolicy* parameter that holds parameters relating to diagonals and allowed movements. (see **PathfindingPolicy**)<br>